Cabinet of Jordan

 The Cabinet of Jordan is led by the Prime Minister who is appointed by the King.
 The Prime Minister is then free to form his own cabinet which is responsible to the Chamber of Deputies on matters of general policy and can be forced to resign by a two-thirds vote of "no confidence" by that body or be dismissed by the King.

 On 18 September 2024, a royal decree by King Abdullah II approved of Jafar Hassan's Cabinet and was sworn in.
+On 6 August 2025, the cabinet was reshuffled.

 Current Cabinet

 The current Cabinet of Jordan (Council of Ministers) includes the following members: